eylonhotam/shapes-neural-network/README.md

 ## How It Works

-**`train.py`** generates 4,000 synthetic 64×64 grayscale shape images using OpenCV — **no external dataset needed**.
-Each shape is randomized in position, size, stroke thickness, and rotation (±30°).
-The model trains for 50 epochs with an 80/20 train/val split and saves weights to `shapewavenet.pth` when done.
+**`train.py`** accesses 15,000 images of each class from the Google Quick, Draw dataset.
+The model trains for 30 epochs with an 80/20 train/val split and saves weights to `shapewavenet.pth` when done.

 **`model.py`** defines `ShapeWaveNet`, a lightweight two-block CNN with dropout regularization that outputs logits over three classes.